Preparing the database¶

 language and its translation in the Backend.

-used by TYPO3 for the management of the Versioning and the Workspaces.
-If
+fields are used by TYPO3 for management of Versioning and

-additionally to ensure the access control.
+endtime to enable proper access control.
 If the

 Domain Objects are multi-lingual the fields